 The dough is prepared by beating butter, sugar and spices and combining them.
 The flour and leavening agent are mixed separately and then added.
 Be careful not to overwork the dough!
-The dough is refrigerated for at least 2 hours so that the spices time to permeate and add deep flavor.
+The dough is refrigerated for at least 2 hours so that the spices have time to permeate and add deep flavor.

 COOKIE STAMPS AND ALTERNATIVES

-In case you have not heard heard of cookie stamps, let me tell you a bit about them.
+In case you have not heard of cookie stamps, let me tell you a bit about them.
 Basically, they imprint a design onto a cookie and turn it into a lovely work of art!

 If you can’t find them in a store, just do a search on Amazon for cookie stamps.
 You can find them in almost any design or pattern.
 I have quite the collection of Christmas cookie stamps.

 If you don’t have any cookie stamps at home to make these Dutch Christmas Biscuits, you can use the bottom of a drinking glass to push a design into the dough.
 Most drinking glasses have a design in the bottom.
 Some wine glasses and goblets do too.